Farheen Gani

 After studying the spent shell casing from a fired gun, fingerprints on a bank teller’s counter, or a forged signature on a check, forensic scientists may take weeks or months of research to determine guilt in a criminal case.
 While police detectives use such evidence to move investigations forward, the forensic scientist’s job is to analyze each piece of evidence presented and explain it in court.

 Successful forensic scientists are highly analytical, accurate, and good communicators.
 According to the BLS, a bachelor’s degree is the typical entry-level requirement for this exciting career.
-Read on to discover what to expect from an online bachelor’s degree in forensic science, including profiles of three outstanding educators in this field.
+Read on to discover what to expect from an online bachelor’s degree in forensic science.

 Finding the right online forensic science degree program takes time and research.
 Prospective students must consider many factors, including courses and specialties offered, the experience of the professors, tuition, potential cohorts, and the time needed to complete studies.